-Robbery is defined as the act of taking another person's property by the use of force or threats.
-It is usually taken more seriously than a simple theft crime, since threats of violence are involved—especially if the robber uses a weapon to take another person's belongings.
-If you were charged with robbery, you need a Fort Worth criminal defense attorney who can work to keep you from a conviction and preserve your freedom!
+Robbery is defined as the act of taking another person’s property by the use of force or threats.
+It is usually taken more seriously than a simple theft crime, since threats of violence are involved—especially if the robber uses a weapon to take another person’s belongings.
+If you were charged with robbery, you need a Fort Worth theft crimes attorney who can work to keep you from a conviction and preserve your freedom!

 There are certain elements that must be present in order to convict a person of robbery.
 Intent to rob must be present; borrowing property is not enough to justify charges.
 The force or intimidation needs to be concurrent and immediate with the taking of property, not after it is taken; threats of future violence will not affect the charges.